open-telemetry/oteps/text/trace/0170-sampling-probability.md

-The use of zero adjusted count allows recording spans that an unbiased probability sampler did not select, allowing those spans to be received and counted at the backend without introducing statistica, bias.
+The use of zero adjusted count allows recording spans that an unbiased probability sampler did not select, allowing those spans to be received at the backend without introducing statistical bias.

 #### Composition rules summary